 If you want your blog to flourish and be considered the go-to resource for your industry, it is critical that you follow these steps over the next 30 days.

 Day 1: Don’t launch until your blog is correctly set up

 No matter how tempting it may be, you don’t want to launch your blog too early.
 Make sure you have covered the basics, such as having an about and contact pages, as well as a decent looking design.
 Your design doesn’t have to be unique—you can just use a free WordPress theme.

 Day 2: Pick a topic and stick with it

 Even though it’s your blog and you can write on whatever you want, you have to pick a topic and stick with it.
 Your blog will be much more popular if you stick with one topic.

 Day 3: Be consistent

 If you have a lot to say and a ton of time, blog daily.
 If you don’t have much time on your hands or much to say, blog once a week.
 Once you figure out how often you are going to blog, stick with it.
 The quickest way to lose your audience is inconsistency.

 If you aren’t sure how often you can blog, start off by blogging once a month.
-If you happen to have more time, you can step it up by blogging more often.
+If you happen to have more time, you can step it up and blog more often.
 Just don’t reduce the number of times you are blogging.

 If you don’t believe me, just take a look at Quick Sprout.
 During the beginning of the year, I used to blog weekly, and my blog was getting roughly 100,000 visitors a month.
 Now my blog is only getting 60,000 visitors a month because during the second quarter of this year, I was averaging 1 to 2 blog posts a month.

 Day 4: No man is an island